dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 **NOTE**:  This is NOT a route that you need to add to your server.
 Instead, when your server needs to send an e-mail, your server makes a POST request to a different server (yes, a server can act as a client for another server).

+If you would like additional verification that your e-mail was correctly sent, you can visit `http://vcm-43729.vm.duke.edu:5007/get_email/<to_email>` where `<to_email>` is replaced with an email address that received e-mail.
+All e-mails available on the server sent to that address will be displayed.
+Once the e-mails are displayed, they are removed from the server.

+If the e-mail server is not responding for some reason, please contact Dr. Ward.

 ## Server Usage Workflow
 A typical order of events for using this server would be: